welcome to the

 1) Size

-Compression of large image sizes is a common cause.
-Compression is a space saver for companies like Facebook and Instagram because less information in the upload means less data (and less money for storage).
+Compression of large image sizes is one of the most likely causes.
+Compression is a space saver for companies like Facebook and Instagram because less information in the upload means less data used (and less money they need to pay for data storage).
 It also saves time for the user, who doesn’t have to wait for lagging images to load.
 Compressed images are small and speedy- great for the internet age!

 The opposite problem can also occur.
-A file that is too small becomes pixelated (think: Minecraft) when it’s made larger.
+A file that is too small becomes pixelated when it’s made larger (think: Minecraft).
+Basically- in photography, size matters.
+Having the right size image for the right destination is the best way to ensure your images look good wherever they go.

 2) Color Profile